A short list of the essential things to know about Go to have a good time.

 Go has a formatting tool that is very helpful.

-In your directory containing your Go code, you can run gofmt to see what the formatter would like to change.
+In your directory containing your Go code, you can run gofmt

-gofmt -s will also β€œsimplify” your code
+will also βsimplifyβ your code

-gofmt -d will display a diff to stdout.
+will display a diff to stdout

 Another thing I recommend is using: https://go.dev/play/